BIIFSweden/Analysis-of-cow-embryos/README.md

 ## Running the tool

-Drag and drop the macro that will be used to the Fiji window [*.ijm-file, se above].
+Drag and drop the macro from the Scripts folder that will be used to the Fiji window [*.ijm-file, se above].
 Insert relevant information into the dialog box.
 You will be asked to provide “selected image regular expression” (.*czi is prewritten, but change to .* or .*tiff depending on file format).
 Target voxel size (x,y) is based on the size of the images (see image setting when capturing the images).
 Target voxel size (z) is the distance between each section (for example 2, if 2 µm distance between z-scans are used).
 You will also be asked to provide minimum and maximum diameter of nuclei and lipid droplets.
 A standard setting is provided, but this may be changed upon validation.
 Provide information on input (raw images) and output (result documents and images) folder and run the macro using the group of embryos selected for validation.

 ![Ida1](https://user-images.githubusercontent.com/43760657/204838153-c3d3feba-1581-4556-b7b8-a09e0ddfcce5.svg)